garrethmcdaid/python-toy-encryption/diffie-hellmann/README.md

 729(mod 7) = 1
 ```

-In each case, we get a distinct number, therefore 3 is a primitive root of Prime 7.
+In each case, we get a distinct number, therefore 3 is a Primitive Root of Prime 7.

-In the script, a helper method is defined to find primitive roots of given Prime numbers.
-In crytography parlance, the primitive root is called the *generator*, so lets call it that.
+In the script, a helper method is defined to find Primitive Roots of given Prime numbers.
+In cryptographic parlance,
+the Primitive Root is called the *generator*, so lets call it that.

 Coming back to Alice, she now has a Prime number and a generator, which she shares with Bob.
-Either apart of together, these numbers cannot be used to decrypt data, so there is no issue in sharing them on a network.
+Either apart of together,
+these numbers cannot be used to decrypt data, so there is no issue in sharing them on a network.

+## The exchange of an encrypted message

 Both Alice and Bob now perform another computation to generate a payload.